es3649/proj/README.md

 ## `init`

-Initializes a new repository, use on of the subcommands to specify which language the project will be written in.
+Initializes a new repository, use one of the subcommands to specify which language the project will be written in.

 Creates a README.md for the project, and other files specific to the project's language.